Modes of Transportation – In an All-Terrain Vehicle

 Offences committed under the Highway Safety Code or the Act respecting off-highway vehicles

 Driving an all-terrain vehicle while impaired by alcohol, drugs or medication is prohibited.
+The Criminal Code also applies to the operation of off-road vehicles.

 Documents to always have with you